Panama has many permanent residency visas for expats who want to move here and live permanently.

 Within 1 – 3 weeks, you will have your temporary residency card.
 Within 4 – 6 months, you will have your permanent residency card.
 You are good for the rest of your life, just getting a new picture and card every ten years.

-The total cost for getting the Pensionado visa will be under $2,500 for a single and under $3,000 for a couple.
+The total cost of getting the Pensionado visa will be under $2,500 for a single and under $3,000 for a couple.

 As you can see, the Pensionado Visa in Panama is one of the world’s quickest and lowest costs permanent residency visas.